 When you submit your application, it will be assigned to a case officer in Scottish Natural Heritage.
-They will manage the application process from the formal submission to the point at which it has been assessed and presented to the relevant individual or group who will determine whether it should be approved, either in whole or in part.
+The case officer will manage the application process which includes eligibility checks, scoring assessments and the formal submission for final consideration and a decision.

 Please refer to the 'Your application will then be assessed step' of the application process below.